 These serve as behavior-shaping constraints as there are actions that must be performed before the car is allowed to start.
 This way, over time, the driver’s behavior is adjusted to the requirements by repetition and habit.

-The value of using Poka Yokes is that they help people and processes work right the first time, which makes mistakes impossible to happen.
+The value of using Poka-Yoke is that they help people and processes work right the first time, which makes mistakes impossible to happen.

-These techniques can significantly improve quality and reliability of products and processes by eliminating defects.
+These techniques can significantly improve the quality and reliability of products and processes by eliminating defects.

 This approach to production fits perfectly the culture of continuous improvement, which is also part of the Lean management arsenal.

-It can also be used to fine tune improvements and process designs from six-sigma Define – Measure – Analyze – Improve – Control (DMAIC) projects.
-Applying simple Poka Yoke ideas and methods in product and process design can eliminate both human and mechanical errors.
+It can also be used to fine-tune improvements, and process designs from six-sigma Define – Measure – Analyze – Improve – Control (DMAIC) projects.
+Applying simple Poka-Yoke ideas and methods in product and process design can eliminate human and mechanical errors.

-Poka Yoke technique could be used whenever a mistake could occur or something could be done wrong – meaning everywhere.
-It can be successfully applied to any type of process in manufacturing or services industry, preventing all kinds of errors:
+Poka-Yoke technique could be used whenever a mistake could occur, or something could be done wrong – meaning everywhere.
+It can be successfully applied to any type of process in the manufacturing or services industry, preventing all kinds of errors:

-- Missing part: Not all parts included in the assembly, welding, or other processes.
+Missing part: Not all parts are included in the assembly, welding, or other processes.